 Wondering about the least-crowded or most-crowded nights to attend the 2019 Mickey’s Not So Scary Halloween Party?
 This post covers the best and worst dates for the hard ticket event, so you can plan your times in Magic Kingdom and your Walt Disney World vacation around avoiding these crowds.
 (Last updated March 31, 2019.)

 Mickey’s Not So Scary Halloween Party occurs multiple dates starting in mid-August and running through the first of November.
 There are more party nights this year than ever before.
 Unsurprisingly, Halloween is always the busiest (and most expensive!) night of the party, but if you have other options, when should you attend?

-The first rule of thumb is that the cheaper nights are the less busy ones.
-There are numerous different ticket price groupings.
-With a couple of exceptions, the cheapest dates are all in August and early September, and prices get progressively more expensive in October, at which point many dates are over $100 per ticket.
-It’s pretty easy to see the trend simply by looking at Disney’s calendar of available party dates.
+Prices get progressively more expensive in October, at which point many dates are over $100 per ticket.
+It’s pretty easy to spot some trends simply by looking at Disney’s calendar of available party dates.
 However, not all dates in the same price tier will be equally busy.

 Historically, there are generally two rules for how busy Mickey’s Not So Scary Halloween Party will be: 1) Tuesday nights are typically the least crowded, whereas Friday nights are the most crowded; and, 2) The parties get progressively busier the closer you get to Halloween.